Adrian Yates therapist working online

 Online Therapist Adrian

-My name is Adrian Yates since I finished my training as a psychotherapist and hypnotherapist fifteen years ago before becoming an online therapist.
+My name is Adrian Yates I finished my training as a psychotherapist and hypnotherapist fifteen years ago before becoming an online therapist.
 I use the terms like an online psychotherapist or online therapist to describe my method of delivering the therapy service.

-There is no difference between a therapist working offline other than the different method of interaction.
+There is no difference between a therapist working offline other than the different methods of interaction.
 A counsellor providing therapy over the internet is usually called an online counsellor.
 So clients can talk to a therapist online instead of going in person.

 Evidently, there are differences between face to face and online therapy sessions.
 Still, the actual approaches used by the therapist working online are usually the same for people looking to talk to a therapist online.